scorpiodiagrams/.github/profile/README.md

 Scorpio's main strength is annotation.
 Try out some of the examples.

-### How to join in
+### How to join in:

 Send me an email.
-Or if you are a bit wary of doing that, use the issue tracker to report problems and missing features.
+Or... if you are a bit wary of doing that, use the issue tracker to report problems and missing features.

 <!--